 As a parent or carer, you have a leading role when your child is making decisions about their career.
 That’s why it’s important to be prepared and feel confident when they come to you for advice.

-For year five and six students we want them to develop an awareness of careers and what people in their community do.
-The welcome page outlines what we do.
+For year five and six students we want them to develop an awareness of careers and their own skills and attributes as well as what people in their community do.
 This prepares students and supports their transition for further careers investigation in Key Stage 3.
-In Years 7 and 8 students will start to look at the world of work, moving on to look at how GCSE subject choices in Year 8/9 affect career options.
+In Years 7 and 8 students will continue to look at the world of work, moving on to look at how GCSE subject choices in Year 8/9 affect career options.
 Young people today have more choices about what to do in the future than ever before but there are a number of factors that affect them.
 Youth unemployment, an increasingly competitive job market and fees for higher education all impact on a young person’s future, making it even more important for them to make the right choices for their education, training and employment.

-How you can help?
+How can you help?